F-Ramos-B/gscript/README.md

 	*script pageTextReplacer({return_vehicles_instance_name: vars.temps.return_vehicles_instance_name}, {return_vehicles_instance_color: vars.temps.return_vehicles_instance_color})

+To use the text replacer, use the pageTextReplacer function and pass objects as parameters.
+Each object needs to have the name of the variable as a key and then the value of the variable as per the example above.

 The whole visible text on the page will be transformed depending on the identifiers used.

 Result: